-- The Norwalk Redevelopment Agency invites the public to comment on our draft application to the EPA Brownfields Cleanup Grant.
-Additional details are found in the provided link.
-FY21 EPA Brownfield Cleanup Grant Public Meeting Notice.
+- The Norwalk Redevelopment Agency invites the public to comment on our draft application to the EPA Brownfields Cleanup Grant for Webster Lot.
+Additional details are found in the provided link FY23 EPA Brownfields Application Public Notification.
 Drafts of the Project Narrative and Analysis of Brownfields Cleanup Alternatives (ABCA) are available here:

 - THE SONO COLLECTION - EXTERIOR FACADE MATERIAL OPTIONS